michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 25. For the foolishness of Aloha is wiser than men, and the weakness of Aloha is stronger than men.

-26. For you see also your calling, my brethren, that not many among you are wise after the flesh, and not many among you are powerful, and not many among you are of noble birth;Or, sons of a great family.
+26. For you see also your calling, my brethren, that not many among you are wise after the flesh, and not many among you are powerful, and not many among you are of noble birth;

 27. but Aloha hath chosen the simple of the world, to shame the wise, and he hath chosen the weak of the world, to shame the mighty,

-28. and he hath chosen those of low birthOr, mean family. in the world, and the outcasts, and those who are nothing, to bring to nothing those who are;
+28. and he hath chosen those of low birth

 29. that no flesh may boast before him.